Imtious-coder/Countdown-Timer/README.md

 <a  href="https://dreamy-curran-97dd26.netlify.app/"><img  width="100%"  height="100%"  src="./image.png"/></a>

 ## A countdown website with static data.
-It can count every remaining sedconds.
+It can count every remaining seconds.

 * Countdown Functionality.
 * Count: Days, Hours, Minutes, and Seconds.